Jazz Pharmaceuticals Plc (JAZZ, $128.68): “Jazz Hitting Its High Note?”

-By: Alex Penkwitz, AIM Student at Marquette University
+By: Luke Smrek, AIM Student at Marquette University

 Disclosure: The AIM Equity Fund currently holds this position.
 This article was written by myself, and it expresses my own opinions.
 I am not receiving compensation for it and I have no business relationship with any company whose stock is mentioned in this article.

 • Jazz Pharmaceuticals (NASDAQ: JAZZ) is a biopharmaceutical company, which focuses on the identification, development and commercialization of pharmaceutical products in the areas of narcolepsy, oncology, pain and psychiatry.
 The company was founded in 2003 and is headquartered in Dublin, Ireland.

 • On June 29, 2018, Jazz Pharmaceuticals sold its rights related to Prialt to TeraSera Therapeutics for $80 million in cash at closing.
 The transaction allows Jazz to focus on their core therapeutic areas of sleep medicine and hematology/oncology.